rodrickmascarenhas/california-real-estate/README.md

 <ul>
 <li>Data we possess is not relevant and therefore must scale the dependent variable to reflect inflation.</li>
 <li>Model should reduce dimensionality of data, prevent low scorers from feature selection, polishing record classifications with outlier data and pipelining multiple functions to reduce CPU time</li>
-<li>Our regression model should evaluate multiple parameters in pursuit of best r2, RMSE and mean accuracy score.
+<li>Our regression model should evaluate multiple parameters in pursuit of best r2, RMSE and mean accuracy score.</li>
 <li>Datasets must be split into training and testing subsets of data with each having their own independent and dependent variables.
-Meanwhile, out of sample data taken from training set as validation set marks the overall scores.
+Meanwhile, out of sample data taken from training set as validation set marks the overall scores.</li>
 </ul>